cayodonatti/polling/README.md

 ### Server

-I use nodejs with babel as a transpiler, so I can use nice es8 things (like async/await) and coalesce/nullish check operators.
+I used nodejs with babel as a transpiler, so I can use nice es8 things (like async/await) and coalesce/nullish check operators.
 This increases code readbility and makes maintenance a lot easier.
-We use express as a framework to serve routes and setup listening, and also to serve static React built files.
-With it, we use body-parser to parse received requests to JSON and content-filter to handle some pesky NoSQL injections.
+I used express as a framework to serve routes and setup listening, and also to serve static React built files.
+With it, I used body-parser to parse received requests to JSON and content-filter to handle some pesky NoSQL injections.

-I also use JWT as a security layer and bcrypt for password encryption.
-To connect to MongoDB, I use mongoose.
+I used JWT as a security layer and bcrypt for password encryption.
+To connect to MongoDB, I used mongoose.
 MongoDB was choosen for no specific reason other than that I wanted to learn it's basics (I had no prior experience with it).

 One desing decision is that I always get userId from the JWT token payload.
-This locks user access to content that is owned by him.
+This locks user access to content belonging to it.

 ### Client